 The only way to get rid of a bunion for good is to undergo surgery.
 Now, generally speaking, there are two types of bunion surgery: traditional and minimally invasive.

-During a traditional bunionectomy, the surgeon will make a large incision on the side of the foot, remove the bunion, and attempt to realign the foot.
+During a traditional bunionectomy, one of the many types of tailor’s bunion treatments, the surgeon will make a large incision on the side of the foot, remove the bunion, and attempt to realign the foot.
 The downsides of this surgery are numerous, though.
 For one, recovery time is extensive –– sometimes lasting for as long as six months.
 Secondly, traditional bunion surgery may leave unsightly scarring along the foot.
 And some patients have experienced severe pain after the procedure.

 By contrast, minimally invasive surgery is much less harrowing.
 During a minimally invasive procedure, the surgeon will only make several very minute incisions to remove the bunion.
 This significantly reduces scarring and recovery time.
 Plus, the surgery is an outpatient procedure, which means that most patients are able to drive home that very day and engage in light activity (walking) almost immediately.